airbytehq/airbyte/docs/integrations/sources/google-ads.md

 - [Incremental Sync - Append](https://docs.airbyte.com/understanding-airbyte/connections/incremental-append)
 - [Incremental Sync - Append + Deduped](https://docs.airbyte.com/understanding-airbyte/connections/incremental-append-deduped)

+#### Change Status
+Only provide events for recent 3 months.

+#### Incremental Campaign Criterion and Ad Group Criterion
+This streams offer support for incremental deletions and is built using the Change Status stream.
+However, it only provides updates for the most recent three months.

 ## Supported Streams

 The Google Ads source connector can sync the following tables.
 It can also sync custom queries using GAQL.